 - Ooh, Me Accent's Slipping: After the Mistaken Confession, Agatha, completely taken aback, slips from RP into Fenella Woolgar's Estuary English.

-- Parlor Games: Charades, after the Doctor gets poisoned (and Donna is terrible at it — "How is Harvey Wallbanger one word?!").
+- Parlour Games: Charades, after the Doctor gets poisoned (and Donna is terrible at it — "How is Harvey Wallbanger one word?!").

-- Pass the Popcorn: Donna seems to be doing this during the drawing-room reveal, though we can't see what it is she's eating.
-Some glances show that it may be green grapes.
+- Pass the Popcorn: Donna is doing this during the drawing-room reveal, with green grapes.

 - Recycled IN SPACE!: An Agatha Christie mystery WITH AGATHA CHRISTIE!
 AND ALIENS!

 - Rewatch Bonus: When the Doctor is first questioning the suspects, the Reverend is shown to be the only one who is 100% telling the truth, when in fact he's the only one who is completely lying.

 - The Roaring '20s: The episode is set in 1926.

 - Rummage Fail: At the very end, the Doctor digs through some of his junk in the TARDIS (of the starts-with-a-C variety); before he finds his copy of Death in the Clouds, he pulls out the C logo off a Cyberman's chestplate, the head of a statue (Julius Caesar?), a crystal ball full of Carrionites (still screaming) and a big jumble of cables.